The House resumed consideration of the motion that Bill , be read the second time and referred to a committee.

 My message, as I wrap up my comments here today, is to thank those front-line workers.
 This oversight would be a win-win for them in terms of some of the protections they would have as well.
 I want to thank Grand Chief Abram Benedict for reaching out and chatting with me recently about this legislation.
 I want to thank him for putting this on the radar and sharing the local experience of what we have in my riding and our port of entry and how this legislation can go about.

 I am looking forward to this.
 I think, by the sounds of the debate over the course of the last few weeks, this will go through.
 I am looking forward to it going to committee.
 After my conversations with the grand chief, I am hoping that he may be a witness.
-He can make sure that members of the committee who review the legislation understand the support for it from my riding, but also understand some of the challenges we specifically have.
+He can make sure that members of the committee who review the legislation understand the support for it from my riding and also understand some of the challenges we specifically have.

 We will find ways to make sure that the intention is always there, through legislation, to do better and to make sure this is actually working, that the complaints process responses are timely, that there are resolutions and that there are outcomes.